 We aim to develop the responsibility of our packaging by using recyclable materials, increasing the use of recycled and renewable materials and reducing the amount of packaging materials used.
 We strive to minimize the use of packaging materials and we aim to use mono-material plastic packaging.
 We also develop the sustainability of packaging by actively participating in projects that promote the circular economy.

-Target 2020 – 2025 | Results in 2021 |
+Target 2020 – 2025 Results in 2022

-All of the plastic packaging in our own production will be recyclable by 2025. |
+All of the plastic packaging in our own production will be

-50% of our products manufactured in-house will be packaged in recycled materials by 2025. |
+50% of our products manufactured in-house will be

-We will reduce the amount of plastic used in the packaging of our products manufactured in-house by 10% by 2025, compared to 2019. | Decrease plastic use by 6% (kg/pcs) compared to 2019. |
+We will reduce the amount of plastic used in the packaging of our products manufactured in-house by 10% by 2025, compared to 2019.
+In 2022, the amount of packaging plastic used in Heinävesi was 5% (kg/pcs) less than in 2019.

-10% of the products we manufacture in-house will use packaging that reduces the use of fossil virgin plastic by 2025. |
+packaging that reduces the use of fossil virgin plastic by

 Responsible raw materials